cosmos/sdk-tutorials/academy/3-ibc/2-connections.md

 ### Handshake step 1 - `ChanOpenInit`

 `OpenInit` initializes any connection which may occur, while still necessitating agreement from both sides.
 It is like an identifying announcement from the IBC module on chain A which is submitted by a relayer.
-The relayer should also submit an `UpdateClient` with chain A as the source chain before this handshake. `UpdateClient` updates the client on the initializing chain A with the latest consensus state of chain B.
+The relayer should also submit a `MsgUpdateClient` with chain A as the source chain before this handshake. `MsgUpdateClient` updates the client on the initializing chain A with the latest consensus state of chain B.

 ![OpenInit](/academy/3-ibc/images/open_init.png)